 Financial assets are classified, at initial recognition, as subsequently measured at amortised cost, fair value through other comprehensive income (OCI), and fair value through profit or loss.
 Financial assets are classified according to the characteristics of their contractual cash flow and the Group's business model for managing them.
 Except for those trade receivables that do not contain a significant financing component or for which the Group has applied the practical expedient, the Group initially measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs.
-Trade receivables that do contain a significant financing component for which the Group has applied the practical expedient for which the Group has applied the practical expedient are measured at the transaction price as disclosed in Note 2.11.
+Trade receivables that do contain a significant financing component for which the Group has applied the practical expedient are measured at the transaction price as disclosed in Note 2.11.